 A growth hacker is someone who employs innovative, low-cost strategies to assist businesses in acquiring and retaining customers.
 Growth hackers are sometimes referred to as growth marketers but are not simply marketers.
 A growth hacker can be anyone involved in the development of a product or service, including product managers and engineers.

-You need to be good at mathematics and be familiar with the data visualization and analytics tools like Tableau, Excel, Fusion, and Data wrapper to achieve better results.
+You need to be good at mathematics and be familiar with data visualization and analytics tools like Tableau, Excel, Fusion, and Data Wrapper to achieve better results.

 The working scope of a Web Analysis Specialist is to track and assess the company’s web traffic, email click-through rates, social media engagement, and blog traffic.
 A Web Analysis Specialist forms strategies and methods to increase the company’s online presence and convert leads.
 The job requires sharp analytical skills.

-As Software Sales Representative you are needed to posses excellent communication skills.
-All you need is to have a thorough understanding of the software and the right headspace for a sales representative and as soon as you tick these off your list, make way for plenty of commissions and bonuses.
+As Software Sales Representative you are needed to possess excellent communication skills.
+All you need is to have a thorough understanding of the software and the right headspace for a sales representative, and as soon as you tick these off your list, make way for plenty of commissions and bonuses.

 Related sales jobs include Market Development Representative (MDR), Sales Development Representative (SDR) and Account Development Representative (ADR), Inside Sales Representative (ISR), Sales Manager (SM), and Account Executive (AE).